bcgov/startup-sample-project-aws-containers/README.md

 ### Deployment Steps

+:warning: If you are using AWS Temporary Credentials, it is best to refresh them so they don't expire before the Terraform completes.

 1. Build the docker image: ``docker build -t startup-sample .``
 2. Login to ECR. ``aws ecr get-login --no-include-email --region ca-central-1``.
 This command outputs a docker login command.
 Copy, paste, and execute the entire output.
 3. Create a repository for the image. ``aws ecr create-repository --region ca-central-1 --repository-name startup-sample``